-In times where modern technology enables companies to operate across borders, competition is more fierce than ever.
+Modern technology is increasingly evolving and competition is more fierce than ever.
 To stay competitive, companies cut costs wherever they can.

-In sales, calling people rather than meeting them face-to-face is perceived as a great way to save money.
-Saving money on gas and vehicle costs must be beneficial to your company’s bottom line, right?
+In sales, calling people rather than meeting them face-to-face is as a great way to save money.
+Saving money on gas and vehicle costs can be beneficial to your company’s bottom line.
 But at what expense?

-To determine the right selling strategy for your company, you should consider the dynamics of face-to-face versus phone interaction with customers.
+To determine the right selling strategy for your company, you should consider the dynamics of face-to-face versus over-the-phone interactions with customers.

 Calling people is a cost-effective way to contact new prospects.
-Except for your flat rate monthly phone bill, there are little additional costs incurred from calling people.
-You can do it wherever you’re at any time of day (almost).
+Except for your flat-rate monthly phone bill, there are little additional costs incurred from calling people.
+This can be done wherever you are at almost any time of the day.

-Phone calls are profitable.
-You can call a lot more customers a day than you can visit in person.
-You don’t waste time and money being stuck in traffic.
-Time you can use to cold call 50+ prospects a day.
-Contacting more people raises the possibility of making a sale.
+Remember, you can call a lot more customers a day than you can visit in person.
+By contacting more people, you have more opportunities of making a sale.

-In a phone call, these influences are lost in the transfer.
+In a phone call, these influences are lost.
 You have to make judgments without seeing your prospect’s reaction.

 This makes listening to your customer’s tone all the more important.
-Pay close attention to how your prospect says things to draw conclusions on their emotional status.
-You can tell if they are tired, annoyed, interested or busy at the moment.
+Pay close attention to how your prospect says things to understand their feelings.
+You can tell if they are interested, tired, or maybe just too busy to take your call.
 Listen carefully to figure out if (and how) to proceed with the sale.

 Your own tone is equally important.
-Pay attention to how you say things.
-Poor rapport can be off-putting and show a lack of interest to your client.
-Be professional.
+Pay attention to how you say things and always be professional.
+Poor rapport can be off-putting and show you lack an interest in what your prospect is saying.
 Even if you’re having a terrible day, don’t let it negatively affect your customer interaction.

-It helps to put yourself in the mindset you’re in when communicating face-to-face.
+Putting yourself in the same mindset you’re in when you’re communicating face-to-face can make a great difference.
 Imagine the person you talk to was standing right in front of you.
-It helps you use a more positive tone of voice and appear more interested.
+This helps you use a more positive tone of voice and appear more interested.

 Video calling could be an option to make phone calls more personal.
-Even though you’re interacting with the person in a virtual world, it is easier for both parties to determine body language, (des)interest, etc. However, video calling is more appropriate for follow-up than cold calls, since it requires more time and technical set-up.
+Even though you’re interacting with the person in a virtual world, it is easier for both parties to determine body language, levels of interest, etc. However, video calling is more appropriate for follow-up than cold calls, since it requires more time and technical set-up.

 Nice to See You

-Face-to-face conversation is like 3D listening.
-You hear what someone says to you while reading how they feel about it from their body language and facial expression.
-During direct interaction you get a more detailed idea of a customer’s opinion on your product.
+With face-to-face conversations, you can hear what someone is telling to you not only with their words, but also through their body language and facial expressions.
+During direct interaction you can get a more detailed idea of a customer’s opinion about your product.

-Engagement is higher during face-to-face conversation than phone calls.
-When you speak to someone directly, you are less likely to get distracted.
-Direct communication makes people concentrate on the conversation and prevents them from playing Pokemon Go alongside the call.
+Engagement is higher during face-to-face conversations than it is during a phone call.
+Having this direct communication makes people concentrate more on the conversation and prevents them from becoming distracted during the call.

-Face-to-face communication can easily include more than 2 people.
-Even though it gets harder if more people are involved, you can speak to several prospects at once.
+Even though it gets harder if more people are involved, face-to-face communication can easily include more than several prospects at the same time.

-Running a demo in front of several people at once saves you time.
-You do not need to work your way up a company’s hierarchy from the initial person of contact to the CEO.
-Instead, you set up one meeting to help the entire team getting started on using your product immediately.
+Running a demo in front of several people at once saves you valuable time.
+You do not need to work your way up a company’s hierarchy from the initial point of contact to the CEO.
+Instead, you can set up one meeting to help the entire team get started on using your product immediately.

-When possible, face to face conversation and meetings are the best way to communicate the value of your product.
+When possible, face-to-face conversations and meetings are the best way to communicate the value of your product.
 You can utilize body language, facial expressions and gestures to help move the conversation along.